bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] ??? - Skip the first round and start with 3 random Obols.
 After each tollgate, skip the next round and gain random Obols until your row is full.
 - [ ] Gardener - Your coins automatically upgrade after you've owned them for a certain number of tosses (Obols = 5, Diobols = 15, etc).
 Only coins in shop are Obols, but rerolls are cheaper.
 Alternatively, unspent souls become life and you do not regenerate life naturally.
 - [ ] ??? - Coin Prices are much more variable.
 Shop stock is a bit larger.
 No upgrading.
 Coins in shop may have statuses.
 - [ ] Lover - Every power coin has a random other power (of another gender) on the opposite side; "Obol of Zeus and Artemis".
-You have less life each round.
+Coins powers only recharge a single charge each toss (both sides recharge by 1).
 - [ ] Charioteer - Game runs in real time.
 Each round has a time limit.
 You lose time instead of life on tails.
 No life limit and no strain.
 - [ ] Merchant - 3 free rerolls in each shop (max 3 per shop).
 Shop restocks immediately when bought.
 Coins cost half as much and have twice as many charges.
 When the last charge is used, the coin is destroyed.
 - [ ] Minimalist - Only a single power coin is available.
 Shop has infinite stock of basic Obols and this power coin.
 Choose power from main menu.